haddocking/haddock3/docs/examples.md

 ## docking-protein-peptide

 The protein-peptide docking example makes use of the knowledge of the binding site on the protein to guide the docking.
 The active site residues are defined as active and the peptide as passive (the corresponding AIRs are defined in the `ambig.tbl` file in the `data` directory).
 This example follows the protocol described in our protein-peptide docking article ([Trellet et. al. PLoS ONE 8, e58769 (2013)](https://dx.plos.org/10.1371/journal.pone.0058769)).
 For the peptide, an ensemble of three conformations (alpha-helix, polyproline-II and extended) is provided as starting point for the docking.
-Those were build using PyMol (instructions on how to do that can be found [here](https://www.bonvinlab.org/education/molmod_online/simulation/#preparing-the-system)).
+Those were built using PyMol (instructions on how to do that can be found [here](https://www.bonvinlab.org/education/molmod_online/simulation/#preparing-the-system)).

 Three different workflows are illustrated: